-CROSS COUNTRY CANADA INFORMED CONSENT AND ASSUMPTION OF RISK AGREEMENT
+INFORMED CONSENT AND ASSUMPTION OF RISK AGREEMENT

 By signing this document you will assume certain risks.
-Please read carefully.
+Please read carefully

-1. This is a binding legal agreement.
-As a Participant in the sport of cross-country skiing and the programs, activities and events of Cross Country Canada including all of its registered Divisions and Clubs and Canadian Snowsports Association (hereinafter called CCC/CSA), which include without limitation cross-country skiing competitions, camps, clinics, and related activities such as roller-skiing, road cycling, running and hiking (hereinafter called the Activities), the Participant and/or the Parent/Guardian of the Participant (hereinafter called the Parties), acknowledge and agree to the following terms:
+This is a binding legal agreement.
+As a Participant in the sport of cross-country skiing and the programs, activities and events of Cross Country Canada and Canadian Snowsports Association (hereinafter called CCC/CSA), Cross Country BC (name of Ski Division, hereinafter called the Division) and

+\\\\\\Ski Club (name of Club, hereinafter called Club) which include without limitation cross-country skiing competitions, camps, clinics, and related activities such as roller-skiing, road cycling, running and hiking (hereinafter called the Activities), the Participant and/or the Parent/Guardian of the Participant (hereinafter called the Parties), acknowledge and agree to the following terms: